-Doing business digitally means that having a Web API has become a key asset for many companies.
-A Web API, like a website, is a channel into the business domain.
-It extends a companies business beyond traditional boundaries and can act as a true market differentiator.
-REST still is the de-facto standard for designing Web APIs because of its HTTP-based characteristics, such as interface uniformity, client-server decoupling and web scalability.
-REST is based around resources accessed by simple HTTP CRUD operations.
-However, translating often complex business domain behaviour to simple REST CRUD concepts is not easy.
+Doing business digitally means that having a web API has become a key asset for many companies.
+A web API, like a website, is a channel into the business domain.
+It extends a company’s business beyond traditional boundaries and can act as a true market differentiator.
+REST—based around resources accessed by simple HTTP CRUD operations—is still the de facto standard for designing web APIs because of its HTTP-based characteristics, such as interface uniformity, client-server decoupling, and web scalability.
+However, translating often complex business domain behavior to simple REST CRUD concepts is not easy.
 REST resource modeling is therefore a key activity in the API development process and should get sufficient attention in order to get to a consumer-friendly and evolvable web API.

-In this tutorial, we will share practical solutions on how to model domain behaviour to a RESTful API.
-These solutions are based on DDD concepts and on our own experiences in the field.
-Attendees will get the opportunity to practice in teams with designing a RESTful API for a fictional case that we will provide.
-Attendees will leave the tutorial with applied design skills, practical solutions for complex domain to REST mappings and a better understanding about the choices to be made when designing an API .
+Tom Hofte and Marco van der Linden share practical solutions on how to model domain behavior to a RESTful API, based on DDD concepts and drawn from their own experiences in the field.
+You’ll have the opportunity to practice in teams with designing a RESTful API for a fictional case and will leave with applied design skills, practical solutions for complex domain to REST mappings, and a better understanding about the choices to be made when designing an API .